 |

-hard to imagine now, but FM stations in the mid 1960s were pretty
+imagine now, but FM stations in the mid 1960s were pretty much non-entities.

-much non-entities.
 No one knew what to do with them.
-In WDRC's
+In WDRC's case, virtually

-the FCC decided that stations with AM/FM combinations must provide
+decided that stations with AM/FM combinations must provide some

 and it meant Big D FM had to originate different programming